The journal follows a code of conduct prepared in accordance with the guidelines of the Committee on Publication Ethics (COPE).

 - Reporting to the editorial staff the possibility of a conflict of interest that may result from reviewing a given text.

-- Immediately informing the editorial staff of all noticed violations of best practice in publication ethics, such as plagiarism, ghostwriting and guest authorship.
+- Immediately informing the editorial staff of all noticed violations of publication ethics, such as plagiarism, ghostwriting and guest authorship.

 - Reviewers are not allowed to use the reviewed texts, either in their entirety or in excerpts, for their own purposes.